trouble in paradise: galls, beetles & more woes

 Around the place I went, checking every Viburnum, expecting the worst.
 But only a couple of cranberrybush types that, like the defoliated one, were growing in pretty substantial shade, had any leaf damage, and slight at that.
 But why?
 Apparently there is natural resistance in many species, and you can get the list here if you wish to grow Viburnum but not ones that the beetle and its larvae adore.
 Onward to…

-martagon-leavesLILY BEETLES: I was likewise cheeky about lily beetles: I don’t have them, I told a reader in the Forums, who wanted help tackling this voracious leaf-eating pest aobve, the leaves before the onslaught).
-Well, now I do have them, and in fact drowned a couple of red (adult) beetles last week along with more than a dozen larvae who were eating my Martagon lilies.
+Foliage of Lilium martagon hybridLILY BEETLES: I was likewise cheeky about lily beetles: I don’t have them, I told a reader, who wanted help tackling this voracious leaf-eating pest (above, the leaves before the onslaught).
+Well, now I do have them, and in fact have drowned many red (adult) beetles in recent years along with many more larvae who were eating my Martagon lilies.

 caterpillar-patrolEASTERN TENT CATERPILLARS: I made the rounds in April with my bamboo cane, disrupting any weblike tents (above) I found and squashing anybody inside.
 As I’ve explained before, I do that to try to reduce the concentration of caterpillars hanging around in my favorite trees.
 I guess I missed a few; I’m seeing full-grown caterpillars more than I’d like to.
 Squish!

-borer-damageBARK BORERS IN FRUIT TREES: Last year I lost one of 10 crabapples to bark borers, and another suffered mightily (jury still out; it’s trying to be vigorous).
-A third tree (actually newly planted in spring 2008) succumbed this year.
+borer-damageBARK BORERS IN FRUIT TREES: In 2008 I lost one of 10 crabapples to bark borers, and another suffered mightily (jury still out; it’s trying to be vigorous).
+A third tree (actually newly planted in spring 2008) succumbed in 2009.
 Here’s what I know about these tiny but disgusting creatures who can quietly fell a tree (including to get out your pyrethrin-based concoctions and a piece of wire to insert into their tunnels if you want to kill them).

 As I post this, aphids are making a pass at my honeysuckles, and I know that Japanese beetles will show up by July 4th.
-Tomato hornworms and all the other annual tomato troubles should be showing up before too long here, too; my most-loathed pest, the squash vine borer, waits until summer, when the vines are getting lush, to do its damage, when you could already almost taste the squash.
-More on those later, after I’ve rested up from the recent tours…and all the recent larvae-squishing.
-Exhausting business, no?
+Tomato hornworms and all the other annual tomato troubles show up in varying degrees each summer, too, and on and on.
+Exhausting business this gardening, no?

 So who’s been causing trouble in your corner of paradise?